himmetozcan/accelerometer-plotter/README.md

 ## Sending Data

 The application expects accelerometer data to be sent via HTTP POST requests to the `/sensor` endpoint (e.g., `http://YOUR_LOCAL_IP:8080/sensor`).
+Go to Step 4 above and make sure you enter the same local ip you see on the web UI.
 The expected JSON format for the payload is a list of data points:

 ```json